seqeralabs/migtool/README.md

 Only requirement is that migration files follow the pattern `V99__Some_name.[sql|groovy]`, where `99` can be any integer value.

+### Fixed and amended files

+Beside files matching pattern mentioned above there is also possibility of creating `.fixed.` or `.amended.`,
+example: `V99__Some_name.[fixed|amended].[sql|groovy]`.
+These can be useful when the original migration file was somehow broken. `.fixed.` file will be applied when original file was already applied, and `.amended.` file will be applied on clean instance where original file wasn't yet applied.
+These two files should be always created together, meaning that there can't be `.fixed.` file without `.amended.` file.

 ## Get started